 A 2019 study found that lemon oil is among the most effective essential oils for fighting various microbes and bacteria, mainly due to the presence of a chemical constituent known as d-limonene.

 D-limonene gives lemon its anti-microbial and anti-fungal properties, and its presence is what makes lemon oil such a popular addition to homemade cleaning products.

 If you’re interested in making your own homemade spray using lemon essential oil, why not check out our very own recipe here?

 The anti-microbial properties of lemon oil also make it effective at preventing receding gums and tooth decay, as the d-limonene attacks the bacteria and stops it from building up.

-Oil pulling with a carrier vegetable oil and a drop of lemon oil is a great way to improve oral health and naturally whiten teeth.
+Because of these properties, oil pulling with a carrier oil and a drop of lemon oil is a great way to improve oral health and naturally whiten teeth.

 In some cases, this astringency allows it to shrink the tissue around areas affected by inflammatory acne, reducing the inflammation, whilst the d-limonene attacks the P.acnes bacteria.

 This was found in a 2018 study testing lemon oil benefits on the skin.